 Sydney is home to Australia’s most high-flying education institutions.
 The oldest university in Australia, University of Sydney is among the institutions in the city.
 Others include Australian catholic university and University of New South Wales.

-Request Information Part time Master Degrees in Human Resources in Sydney in Australia 2017
+Request Information Part time Master Degrees in Human Resources in New South Wales in Australia 2019

 The Master of Human Resource Management (Extension) provides students with the in-depth knowledge and skills necessary to contribute at a senior level to their organisation's human resources and industrial relations functions. [+]